“Have you checked the children?”

 This spin on a popular urban legend became the film responsible for making a generation of teenagers afraid to answer the phone . . .

-Student Jill Johnson (Carol Kane) is babysitting for an L.A. doctor and his wife when she becomes subjected to a night of terror by a mysterious and unseen man, who keeps telephoning, urging her to check that the children are alright.
+Student Jill Johnson (Carol Kane) is babysitting two sleeping children for Dr Mandrakis (Carmen Argenziano) and his wife when she becomes subjected to a night of terror by a mysterious and unseen man, who keeps telephoning, urging her to check that the children are alright.

-While the mid-section of the film, which follows the villain and a cop’s (Charles Durning) attempts to track him down, doesn’t have the same raw terror as the opening and finale. this is still a brilliantly-made chiller that taps into a very primal fear.
+While the mid-section of the film, which follows the villain and police attempts to track him down, doesn’t have the same raw terror as the opening and finale. this is still a brilliantly-made chiller that taps into a very primal fear.